top of page

 The First YMCA in Philadelphia

-Sullivan was not the only person inspired by the work by Sir George Williams.
-Philadelphia businessman and importer George H. Stuart (1816-1890) was in London in 1851 and met Sir George Williams himself, and showed him the room where the first YMCA took place.
+Sullivan was not the only person inspired by the work of Sir George Williams.
+Philadelphia businessman and importer George H. Stuart (1816-1890) was in London in 1851 and met Sir George Williams himself, and was show the room where the first YMCA occurred.

 "At that time we little thought of the extent of the work which was to follow the organization that had been effected in London.
 My interest in that work increased from year to year, however, as I heard from time to time of what was being accomplished in London by this new organization."